Dhanush299/Eye-Comfort---Chrome-Extension/README.md

 🌙 Simple Dark Mode – Chrome Extension

-A lightweight one-click dark mode extension that enables or disables dark mode on any website.
+A lightweight, one-click dark mode extension that enables or disables dark mode on any website.
 Designed for eye comfort, night browsing, and minimal distraction.

 ✨ Features